 Bans on FGM:

 During 2007, FGM was banned in Eritrea.
-The Egyptian Health Ministry is seeking a law banning FGM in that country.
-That would leave Somolia, which lacks a central government, Sudan, and Indonesia as the two main countries where the practice The following information sources were used to prepare and update the above
+At the time, the Egyptian Health Ministry was seeking a law banning FGM in that country.
+That left Somolia, which lacks a central government, Sudan, and Indonesia as the two main countries where the practice The following information sources were used to prepare and update the above